Matrix86/driplane/README.md

 With `driplane` you can create several rules starting from one or more streams, filter the content in the pipeline and launch tasks or send alerts if some event occurred.

+The complete documentation can be found [HERE](https://matrix86.github.io/driplane/doc/)

+## Examples

+### Twitter

+Keep under control the Twitter account of some users or keywords used in Tweets, search for hashes and send a message on Slack using the webhook.
+The cache will avoid sending messages with hashes already seen in the last 24h.

+**`twitter.rule`**
 ```bash
 # Twitter feed
 # Define a rule with a Twitter feeder and define keywords and users